 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

-The average journey time between Karlsruhe Hbf and Paris is 4 hours and 37 minutes and the fastest journey time is 2 hours and 31 minutes.
-On an average weekday, there are 19 trains per day travelling from Karlsruhe Hbf to Paris.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Karlsruhe Hbf and Paris is 3 hours and 25 minutes, with around 19 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Karlsruhe Hbf to Paris without having to change trains.
-There are 7 direct trains from Karlsruhe Hbf to Paris.
+There are 11 direct trains from Karlsruhe Hbf to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Karlsruhe Hbf to Paris leaves at 04:12.
 Times and services may vary during weekends and holidays.